bbrownekianda/docs/content/docs/getting-started/create-first-process/design-and-build/_index.md

     Click on **OK** ![OK button](/images/ok.png) when complete.

 4. You are now in the process design page.
-From here you can [Add forms](/docs/getting-started/create-first-process/design-and-build/add-forms/).
+From here, you can [Add forms](/docs/getting-started/create-first-process/design-and-build/add-forms/).

    ***Process design page***